 Christmas break

-About 2 weeks — 22 December to 6 January
+About 2 weeks — 22 December to 4 January (schools return Monday 5 January)

 Same nationwide